JAORMX/deet.blog/content/posts/day-22-23-the-first-forest-trips-and-new-family-members.md

 type = "post"

 +++
 We are very into outdoor activities and we really would like Deet to join us.
 To our surprise, Deet is a fantastic outdoor dog and seems to enjoy nature a lot.
+This is a summary of all the long weekend we had at Mirkka's parents place and how amazingly this little "shy" dog was there.

 ![](/images/20200726_132509.jpg)